Chris Johns: Era of free money could be coming to an end

 If bond markets really misbehave, we might not be able to offer as much Covid supports

-Irish government borrowing in 2020 was not as bad as feared nor, relative to the size of our economy, were we amongst the world’s biggest borrowers.
+Irish government borrowing in 2020 was not as bad as feared nor, relative to the size of our economy, were we among the world’s biggest borrowers.

 That’s mostly due to a better than expected economic outcome.
 At the end of last month, gross government debt stood at €226.4 billion compared to €204.2 billion at the end of 2019.
 Irish government debt expanded by about 10 per cent last year compared to a global average of 20 per cent.